 Notes: This property may be set at any time, and not just prior to setting MapMode to MdUser.
 It will remain set and become active when MapMode = MdUser.
+It should also be noted that the Custom cursor definition is placed in position "2" of the Cursors array, so Cursor has to be set equal to "2" for Custom to work

 '''

 VB Example

-Private Sub Command1_Click()
+Private Sub Command1 Click()

 MapProl.Mapmode=mduser

-h1=loadcursor(0,idc_wait) ' any valid ".ani" or ".cur"
+hl=loadcursor(0,idc_wait) ' any valid ".ani" or ".cur"

 MapProl.custom=h1

+MapProl.cursor=2

 End Sub

 Delphi

 procedure TForm1.Button3Click(Sender: TObject);

 var h1,custCursorNo:integer;

 begin

 custCursorNo:=strtoint(edit2.Text);

 if custCursorNo in[1..2] then

-PMap61.MapMode:=mdUser;
+begin

+MapProl.MapMode:=mdUser;

 if custCursorNo=1 then h1:=loadcursor(0,IDC_NO)

-else h1:=loadcursor(0,idc_APPSTARTING);
+else h1:=loadcursor(0,idc APPSTARTING);

-PMap61.Custom:=h1;
+MapProl.Custom:=h1;

+MapPro1.Cursor:=2;

-end else PMap61.MapMode:=mdZoom;
+end else MapProl.MapMode:=mdZoom;

 end;

 '''